Gauthamyaramasa/Flipkart_best_selling_books_EDA/README.md

 # Flipkart_best_selling_books_EDA
 Created a project today on Flipkart, a leading Indian online bookstore.
 Analyzed 2023 book sales data, including novels, education, business, school, and vernacular books, through EDA.
+I created a project focusing on Flipkart.com, one of India's top online bookstores, known for selling a vast number of books annually.
+The project involves analyzing data related to various types of books sold on Flipkart in 2023, including novels, education, business, school, and vernacular language books.
+The analysis includes exploratory data analysis (EDA) to gain insights into the best-selling books.